 All | Car Photography | Travel | Street Photography | Gear | Editing | General

-Custom Fujifilm Recipes: Astia Dream and Soft Vintage Glow
+Custom Fujifilm Recipe: Soft Vintage Glow

 After a few years of testing numerous film recipes, I feel I have a thorough understanding of how each setting influences the overall look.
-Many recipes have been very good and I have been thoroughly impressed; on the other hand, some have created looks that I would not consider bad, but are far from my style and preferences for what I would create in my travels and exploration.
+Many recipes have been very good, and I have been thoroughly impressed; on the other hand, some have created looks that I would not consider bad, but are far from my style and preferences for what I would create in my travels and exploration.

 Mastering Fujifilm’s Dynamic Range: When and How to Use It